LinkageIO/cob/README.md

     linkageio/camoco-cob
 ```

 This will start cob based on the configuration and data provided on localhost port 50000.
+When doing this, it is important that you change the `host` configuration value in the cob config to `0.0.0.0`, If you wish to restrict access by IP, do so using docker arguments instead.
 To enter the container, just add `bash` to the end of the command, or enter a running container using exec with `bash`.

 #### Mounts